This is the U.S. Navy’s MQ-8C Fire Scout. It’s an unmanned drone, intended to provide recon and offense for ships at sea.

 Shopify's post on their big storefront re-write serves as an excellent example of incrementalism:

 After our success with the password page, we tackled the most frequently accessed storefront pages on the platform (product pages, collection pages, etc).
 Diff by diff, endpoint by endpoint, we slowly increased the parity rate between the legacy and new implementations.

 By placing a new system alongside their legacy system and slowly cutting cutting traffic over, they built confidence and avoided a risky big-bang transition.
 Incrementalism FTW!

-More than any specific method or technique, the first step to avoiding "second system" failures is internalizing that an incremental approach doesn't mean a lack of ambition.
+More than any specific approach, the first step to avoiding "second system" failures is internalizing that incremental approaches don't mean lack of ambition.
 It's okay to take things step by step.
 Focusing on small, shippable chunks can demonstrate progress to yourselves, and others.
-It may not be as sexy, but will feel better for everyone involved, especially versus holding breath for a singular drop that may never come.
+It may not be as sexy, but will feel better for everyone involved, especially compared to holding breath for a singular drop that may never come.

-And now back to the Navy: I'm not a weapons system designer 1, but sometimes I wonder how the F-35 would have turned out if they had pursued an incremental path, like the MQ-8C: take all the advanced avionics, and first get them working in an F-18 (or vice versa: put an F-18’s older systems in a new, stealthy airframe), and then iterate from there.
-While the first version wouldn't be as capable on paper, I bet it could have been deployed years earlier and still reach the ultimate destination faster – without lighting billions of dollars on fire.
+And now, back to the Navy: I'm not a weapons system designer 1, but I wonder how the F-35 would have turned out if they pursued an incremental path, like the MQ-8C: take all the advanced avionics, get them working in an F-18 (or vice versa: put an F-18’s older systems in a new, stealthy airframe), and then iterate from there.
+While the first version wouldn't be as capable on paper, I bet it could have been deployed years earlier and still reach the ultimate destination faster – without lighting billions of extra dollars on fire.

 While software is cheaper to develop than a warship 2, the U.S. military's mistakes are close kin to those committed by many development teams.
 And, like good product managers, perhaps our nation's Admiralty need to internalize that the fastest way to get to the ultimate destination is through small steps, not giant leaps.